Table of Contents

 View uploaded data:

-After uploading, you can click the View uploaded files button to check the uploaded EIF files in the pop-up window.
-The files support Download and Delete operations.
+After uploading, click View uploaded files to see EIF files in the pop-up.
+Supports Download and Delete operations.

 View uploaded EIF data